lokeshreddy470/AutoScaling/README.md

 # AutoScaling
-This repo is for auto Scaling group
+testing This repo is for auto Scaling group